ussian/Vim-Config/Arch-Base-Install-+-Grub-(BIOS).md

 `loadkeys dk`<BR>
 This command is only temporary, that means after restart it will be back at US

-To list all avaible keymaps do the following find /usr/share/kbd/keymaps | less
+To list all avaible keymaps do the following<BR>
+`find /usr/share/kbd/keymaps | less` <BR>

-Or to find only those with your country letters. (this finds all files in keymaps that contains <your country letters>) find /usr/share/kbd/keymaps | grep -i <country letters go here>
+Or to find only those with your country letters. (this finds all files in keymaps that contains "dk". change "dk" to you country letters) <BR>
+`find /usr/share/kbd/keymaps | grep -i dk` <BR>
-You will propally see something like this
+You will propally see something like this <BR>
-    /usr/share/kbd/keymaps/i386/qwerty/dk-latin1.map.gz
-    /usr/share/kbd/keymaps/i386/qwerty/dk.map.gz
-    /usr/share/kbd/keymaps/i386/qwerty/mac-dk-latin1.map.gz
+    `/usr/share/kbd/keymaps/i386/qwerty/dk-latin1.map.gz` <BR>
+    `/usr/share/kbd/keymaps/i386/qwerty/dk.map.gz`<BR>
+    `/usr/share/kbd/keymaps/i386/qwerty/mac-dk-latin1.map.gz`<BR>

-For more information on "nodeadkeys" look here (http://askubuntu.com/questions/56560/what-exactly-is-meant-by-eliminate-dead-keys)
+For more information on "nodeadkeys" look here ([dead keys](http://askubuntu.com/questions/56560/what-exactly-is-meant-by-eliminate-dead-keys))
 I dont know the difference between "dk-latin1" and "dk", so just try one or other and test the layout byt typing speciel characters. if the wrong character comes try another keymap.

 To set current keymap, and to make it permantly do the following: